• Skip to primary navigation

 • Potatoes - The best potatoes for mashing are russet or yukon gold potatoes.
 Either potato will work well for this recipe.

-• Heavy cream - Can be substituted with whole milk.
+• Heavy cream - Can be substituted with whole milk if desired.
+Heavy cream creates a creamier, richer mashed potato crust.

 • Parsley - Optional garnish to add just before serving.